 The group should keep a list of the examples cited, e.g., “The process operator said the process engineer worked mainly on another site and was always very busy so they didn’t talk very often.”

+Documents are up to date, contain no big mistakes/discrepancies (e.g. between description & reality)

+Mgmt is on time for inspections, prepared

+Mgmt is able to reply to questions

+No major accidents since last inspection, or reported

+Positive attitude twd safety

+Mgmt takes time for inspection, show they are dedicated, interested

+Visible signs: signs/safety measures, explain dos & don’ts, make sure you wear PPEs, keep track of every little thing re: safety, put into action.
+Examine every little incident and inform employees about it.
+Gives good feeling of confidence, ‘they don’t wait for the audit’.

+Site closed because of bad management becomes ‘everyone’s problem’ (Croatia)

+Self-criticism: criticise himself on top of report

+Good housekeeping, good impression

+Maureen: is it easy to identify a safety culture problem?

+It is not easy.

+Key indicators can be used as quick & dirty approach, e.g. by brief interviews with staff

+Employees on the floor should provide similiar answers as mgmt

+Look at site, look at documentation, will provide indication of safety culture.

+Difficult to quantify, mainly based on experience

 What aspects of a site help you to “know” that the site has a good attitude (or conversely, a bad attitude) to safety?
 In other words, if you were to write a recipe for a good (or bad) safety culture, what would be the ingredients?